mythz/site/_pages/terms.md

 (a) "Licensor" means ServiceStack Inc, having its principal place of business at 2035 Sunset Lake Road, Newark, Delaware, USA.

-(b) "Licensee" means the legal entity specified in the License Certificate, exercising rights under, and complying with all of the terms of, this Agreement.
+(b) "Licensee" means the legal entity specified in the License Certificate, exercising rights under, and complying with all of the terms of, this Agreement who has not previously violated the terms of this Licence with respect to the Software, or who has received express permission from the Licensor to exercise rights under this Licence despite a previous violation.

 ### DEFINITIONS